Mimkaa/miltiplayerGameWithJava/src/docs/gameConcept.md

 ## Introduction

-Escape Pursuit is a 2D pixel art multiplayer platformer that combines classic escape room puzzles with a high-intensity chase.
-In this game, only one level exists—a single room that the Escaper must escape from.
-Two characters share the spotlight on screen: one Hunter and one Escaper.
-Uniquely, the Escaper is controlled cooperatively by three players, each responsible for one of the core abilities.
-This design creates an engaging asymmetrical gameplay experience where coordination is the key to success.
+Escape Pursuit is a 2D pixel art multiplayer platformer that combines classic escape room puzzles.
+In this game two characters share the spotlight on screen, while two player control a single character.
+This design creates an engaging asymmetrical gameplay experience wh ere coordination is the key to success.

 ## Game Theme

-Set within a confined, puzzle-laden room, players are thrust into a race against time:
+Set within a confined, puzzle-laden room:
-- **The Hunter:** Tasked with catching the Escaper before they escape.
 - **The Escaper:** Must navigate the single room filled with obstacles and puzzles to reach the exit.

-The narrative is minimal, focusing on fast-paced action and strategic teamwork rather than deep storytelling.
-The environment is designed to evoke the retro charm of classic platformers, paired with modern multiplayer collaboration.

 ## Gameplay Mechanics

 ### Characters and Roles

 **Escaper:**
-- **Control:** A single character that is controlled collaboratively by three players.
+- **Control:** A single character that is controlled collaboratively by two players.
 - **Player Responsibilities:**
     - **Walking:** One player is dedicated to steering the Escaper.
     - **Jumping:** A second player handles the jump commands.
-    - **Grabbing:** A third player manages the grabbing or interaction actions.
+    - **Grabbing:**
+    - **Throwing:**
 - **Objective:** Work together to navigate through the obstacles in the room and reach the exit.
 - **Cooperation:** The three players must coordinate their inputs precisely to successfully guide the Escaper to safety.